- What Jewelry Photography Equipment and Props Do I Need?

 1. Use one light source only and position it 1.5 to 2m above your subject.
 This will give the pearls a more defined shape and dimension and easy control of reflections.
 Avoid using multiple lights.
-The pearls are already reflective on its own; overdoing lights may distort its shape and misrepresent the appearance of the product.
+The pearls are already reflective on their own; overdoing lights may distort their shape and misrepresent the appearance of the product.

 2. Use your lightbox and do your photoshoot in a dark room.
 Lightbox is a good source of soft lighting while its translucent surface can act as a light diffuser, which helps in eliminating glare and harsh shadows.

 A dark room is another technique for adding contrast.
 The dark reflection of light will produce soft, dark shadows that can accentuate the natural luster of pearls.
-Choose a lightbox with the front covering so you can easily control the scope of dark shadows appropriate for your subject.
+Choose a lightbox with a front covering so you can easily control the scope of dark shadows appropriate for your subject.

 3. Create double layers of diffusion using alternative materials like a corrugated plastic sheet or white fabric.